EU bank watchdog sticks to capital target

 Banks which were not told they must find cash still strengthened their capital by 47 billion euros, the EBA said.

-Basel III will be implemented in the EU under a revised capital requirements law that has yet to be finalised.
+Basel III will be implemented in the EU under a revised capital requirements law that has yet to be finalized.

 The draft version was slammed this week by the Basel Committee of global regulators who authored the accord, because of attempts by member states to water down the quality of assets that should be included in core buffers.

-"I would have liked to have seen the Basel Committee recognise our efforts to enforce a stricter definition of capital.
+"I would have liked to have seen the Basel Committee recognize our efforts to enforce a stricter definition of capital.
 We intend to maintain this going forward," Enria said.

 He called on member states and the European Parliament to review the draft and bring its definition of capital back in line with Basel III, saying "we really need to be very strict on this".